twilio/twilio-go/rest/verify/v2/docs/ServicesEntitiesFactorsApi.md

 > VerifyV2Factor UpdateFactor(ctx, ServiceSidIdentitySidoptional)

 Update a specific Factor.
 This endpoint can be used to Verify a Factor if passed an `AuthPayload` param.

+Update a specific Factor.
+This endpoint can be used to Verify a Factor if passed an `AuthPayload` param.